 Like ebooks, the strongest print retail market is internet retail.
 McFarland/Exposit has longstanding relationships with Amazon and Barnes & Noble, and our books excel in the internet retail environment.

 On the other hand, many bookstores have struggled, including the large chain retailers.
 Chain book retailers (e.g., B&N, Books-a-Million) will carry Exposit books in their system for special order.
-Exposit presents its books to B&N for store placement, but there is no open-door policy to stock books in stores.
+Exposit presents qualifying books to B&N for store placement, but there is no open-door policy to stock books in stores.
 Specialty bookshops (including IndieBound bookshops, museum shops and mail-order distributors) can usually make suitable arrangements with Exposit to stock and promote books on the store shelf.

 For more than three decades, libraries of all sorts have formed McFarland’s main market.
 McFarland regularly promotes its books to academic, public, and high school libraries in the U.S., and to select libraries outside the U.S., and the same is true for books published under the Exposit Books imprint.
 Many of these libraries make their purchases through wholesalers and book jobbers.
 Authors should feel free to notify their local public library or campus library of their book’s availability, but no special effort to contact libraries is asked of our authors.

 For applicable books, college classroom adoptions play a role in sales.
 Please email advertising coordinator Kristal Hamby for assistance with or to share your ideas about advertising for classroom adoptions.

 McFarland/Exposit successfully sells directly to individuals.
 Specialists, professionals and enthusiasts form an important market for many kinds of books.
 If you are aware of any unique opportunities to promote your book to a specialized group or professional organization, for example, please let us know.
 Email Beth Cox.